 As resilient as your fat deposits may be, it is still only a matter of time before they give in to the energy deficit.
 No amount of metabolic sluggishness or hormonal dysfunction will ever change that (the magic of physics).

 You’ve got to be patient though.
 Don’t expect overnight results.
 Work on your diet and if inclined, start bringing some additional firepower to the fat-burning party.

 No more cheat days

 While strategic re-feeds or cheat meals may provide metabolic benefits to the lean and athletic population, for the majority of people its negatives far outweigh the positives.
-You’re setting yourself up for failure by going on a binge rampage every Saturday in hopes of stoking the metabolism.
+You’re setting yourself up for failure by going on a donut rampage every Saturday in hopes of stoking the metabolism.

 Like I mentioned earlier, befriend the calorie deficit.
 Find the most enjoyable way for you to eat less.
 If after 8 weeks of strict dieting you feel like having an extra slice (or 3) of pizza, go ahead and enjoy it.
-But don’t pre-plan cheat meals or cheat days, were you end up inhaling 6000 calories in one day (one sitting?).
+But don’t pre-plan cheat meals or cheat days, where you end up inhaling 6000 calories in one day (one sitting?).

 Listen to your body.
 When you truly feel like you need more food (real hunger vs. cravings), eat a little extra, but don’t throw moderation out the window.

 To target the midsection specifically, I recommend you add 1-2 abdominal exercises to your workouts and perform them in progressive fashion twice a week.
 That is all.
 Shift your focus from training abs to training properly and eating better.